-The total state budget for the fiscal year starting July 1 would be $24 billion, up from $22.5 billion this year.
-That's when all revenue sources are included, such as federal money, fees, fines, lottery profits and tuition at public colleges.
+The votes came as the House opened floor debate on the state budget for the fiscal year that starts July 1.
+The spending plan commits $7 billion in state taxes.
+The state budget would total $24 billion, up from $22.5 billion this year, when including all revenue sources, such as federal money, fees, fines, lottery profits and tuition at public colleges.